Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Introduction

-Autoregressive models, useful for their promising extrapolation capabilities, accumulate errors during inference due to the inevitable distribution shift that originates with the using of model outputs as inputs to drive the predicted evolution arbitrarily far into the future \cite{lee2023autoregressiverenaissancein, brandstetter2023messagepassingneuralpde}.
-The length of time that a model performs (and is confident) prior to excessive prediction error defines a ``trust horizon'' for forward prediction that is contingent on its encoding of the true data‑generating mechanisms - the physics - rather than merely exploiting empirical correlations among proximal points in feature space to perform local statistical interpolation.
-Traditional benchmarks, such as point-wise mean squared error evaluations on limited validation datasets, often fail to adequately capture surrogate model reliability, especially when faced with inevitable distribution shifts arising from changes in initial or boundary conditions, mesh resolutions, or varying physical parameter regimes.
-Physics-informed metrics, including conservation-law violation assessments, PDE residual norms, analytical-limit checks, and numerical stability evaluations, have been proposed to better reflect model robustness \cite{Karniadakis2021SciMLReview}, yet even these enriched criteria may not fully quantify the true worst-case prediction errors.
-Indeed, empirical accuracy metrics based on finitely many examples can dramatically underestimate the true worst‐case error, especially when the data is noisy, sparse, or incompletely understood.
+Traditional benchmarks, such as point-wise mean squared error evaluations on limited validation datasets, often fail to adequately capture surrogate model reliability, especially when faced with variations in initial or boundary conditions, mesh resolutions, or varying physical parameter regimes \cite{simshift}.
+Physics-informed metrics, including conservation-law violation assessments, PDE residual norms, analytical-limit checks, and numerical stability evaluations, have been proposed to better reflect model robustness \cite{Karniadakis2021SciMLReview}, yet even these enriched criteria are not guaranteed to fully quantify the true worst-case prediction errors.
+Indeed, empirical accuracy metrics based on finitely many examples can dramatically underestimate the true worst‐case error, especially when the data is noisy, sparse, or incompletely understood \cite{vap1998}.